rgeraldes24/hyperion/docs/contracts/libraries.rst

 - they cannot have state variables
 - they cannot inherit nor be inherited
-- they cannot receive Ether
+- they cannot receive Zond
 - they cannot be destroyed

 (These might be lifted at a later point.)